-I recently received the following email from a reader hoping to get started with eCommerce:
+I recently received the following email from a reader who wanted to learn how to start an online store:

 Hi Andrew – I have just spent $5,500 with [X training program] online, and feel like I got ripped off.
 I have not found my NICHE.
 I have information overload with their tutorials and weekly discussions.